top of page

 Jeju Travel Tips:

 Jeju is quite a large island to explore and makes it difficult to do so with the lack of transport options.
 With no trains, you will have to rely on buses as your main form of public transport which are still a great way to get around and it is what we used for our time on the island.
 However, probably the best way to see the island would be to rent your own car.
 As we did find that the buses don't run super frequently so you do spend a bit of time waiting for them.
-So if you have the money and required license to rent a car I would recommend you do so for convenience alone.
-However if your like us and want to save a few P's then buses work fine just plan out your route the day before :)
+So if you have the money and required license to rent a car, we would recommend you do so for convenience alone.
+However if your like us and want to save some money then buses work fine just plan out your route the day before :)

 Where to stay:

 There are essentially two main areas in which you can stay on Jeju Island.
-The first one being Jeju city which is where you will fly into and I would recommend just staying here if you decided to rent a car or are simply on the island to relax.
-However if you are more of a wanderer like us and don't want to rent a car, then I would recommend splitting up your time and staying in Seogwipo as well which is the city south of Jeju.
+The first one being Jeju city which is where you will fly into and we would recommend just staying here if you decided to rent a car or are simply on the island to relax.
+However if you are more of a wanderer like us and don't want to rent a car, then I would recommend splitting up your time and staying in the southern city of Seogwipo.
 That way you'll have more time exploring the island and won't need to catch as many buses to get around.

-For reference the accommodation we stayed at in Seogwip was 'EINS Hotel'. and the one in Jeju city was 'Golden Park Hotel'.
+In Seogwipo, we'd highly recommend staying at 'EINS Hotel' and for Jeju city we would suggest staying at the 'Golden Park Hotel'.
 Both were in a great location and offered private hotel rooms at an affordable price and we could not fault either one!

 How to get from Jeju city to Seogwipo: